 Later that day, I opened the door to my son’s after-school care with expectations high.
-I am here regularly—surely the staff and teachers here would notice that something is different, that my formality is worth bringing up!
+I was there regularly—surely the staff and teachers here would notice that something was different, that my formality was worth bringing up!
 And yet, nothing.
 Zero.

 The next day I wore the suit to Target.
 Maybe I was just being self-conscious, but it really felt like most of the other people in the LEGO aisle were looking at me funny.

 On the morning of the last day, my 13-year-old son asked, “So how long are you going to play dress-up?”
-That sums up the week pretty well.
+That summed up the week pretty well.